jbalado/point-based-region-growing/README.md

 # Point-based Region Growing

-Created by Jesús Balado Frías
+Created by Jesús Balado Frías, University of Vigo

 ## Introduction